Piquet: Pique and repique

 If a player were to score more than 30 points in points and sequences before the other might score in sets, then the player would receive a repique.

 For example: elder has a quatorze of aces for 14 points; younger has a point of 7 and two quints for a total of 37 points.
 According to the order of scoring, above, younger would receive the repique bonus.

 Note that younger can never gain a pique because elder always scores one point for leading to the first trick (see below).
 By the end of the declaration, each player will have a pretty good idea of the other's hand (to the degree that each chooses to claim their points).

 Additionally, should elder achieve "cards"—more than 6 tricks—prior to younger winning any tricks, then the 10 points for "cards" may immediately be applied to a pique.
 If elder subsequently wins all the tricks, elder only receives the remaining 30 of the 40 points awarded for capot.
 The capot does not count towards a pique.

 Equality has no effect on pique or repique.

 Carte rouge is applied as soon as it occurs, and is not subject to the ordering, above; however, a common variation is that a "pique" or "repique" cannot be scored as the result of a "Carte Rouge" by the younger hand, once elder has played a first card.

 Play

 The play is the trick-taking part of the game.
 Players must follow suits with the elder hand placing a card face up and scoring one point.
-The younger then scores for their declarations and plays a card that follows suit, if possible.
+The younger player then scores for their declarations and plays a card that follows suit, if possible.
 If not, he may discard anything he chooses.
 The winner of the trick (the player with the highest card in the suit led), takes the trick, placing it face-down (usually; see variations) in front of themself.
 The winner of the trick leads the next.
 When forced to discard, it is important to choose the right card.
 See tactics.

 The score is usually kept verbally as play progresses.
 Trick score counts as follows: